MatFuse: Controllable Material Generation with Diffusion Models: MatFuse Architecture

-Map compression to a latent representation is carried out through a variant of the VQ-GAN architecture~\cite{esser2021taming} suitably modified by splitting the encoder into four map-specific encoders to learn, independently, the latent space of the diffuse, normal, roughness, and specular maps.
-This allows the model to extract specialized features from each map, which will be combined in the latent space by the diffusion model via self-attention.
+\textbf{Map Compression}.
+We use a multi-encoder VQ-GAN~\cite{esser2021taming} to learn a map-specific latent representation.
+This allows the model to extract disentangled features from each map, which will be concatenated in the latent space and combined by the diffusion model via self-attention.
 The architecture is illustrated in Fig.~\ref{fig:vq_gan}.